run-ai/docs/docs/Researcher/scheduling/launching-workloads-with-dynamic-gpu-fractions.md

 * You have created a [project](../../platform-admin/aiinitiatives/org/projects.md) or have one created for you.
 * The project has an assigned quota of at least 0.5 GPU.
+* Dynamic GPU fractions is enabled.

+!!!
+Note
-* Dynamic GPU fractions are enabled.
-Dynamic GPU fractions are disabled by default in the Run:ai UI.
+    Dynamic GPU fractions is disabled by default in the Run:ai UI.
 To use dynamic GPU fractions, it must be enabled by your Administrator, under **General Settings** → Resources → GPU resource optimization.

 ## Step 1: Logging in